abisfong/obsidian_vault/work/job_search/resources/Google Job Boolean Searches.md

 - [job-openings.monster.com](http://job-openings.monster.com)

 **QUERIES:**
-site: AND ("Junior" OR "Entry" OR "Entry Level" OR "Fresher") AND ("Software" OR "Engineer" OR "Frontend" OR “Front End” OR “Front-End” OR “Full Stack” OR “”Developer) AND ("Job" OR “Opening” OR ”Position”)
+site: AND ("Junior" OR "Entry" OR "Entry Level" OR "Fresher" OR "") AND ("Software" OR "Engineer" OR "Frontend" OR “Front End” OR “Front-End” OR “Full Stack” OR “”Developer) AND ("Job" OR “Opening” OR ”Position”)

 site: AND ("Junior" OR "Entry" OR "Entry Level" OR "Fresher") AND ("Software" OR "Engineer" OR "Frontend" OR “Front End” OR “Front-End” OR “Full Stack” OR “”Developer) AND ("Job" OR “Opening” OR ”Position”) AND (“Remote”)